 Campus history and architecture

-Functioning as glimpses of time past, these collections explore campus life and history through yearbooks, photographs of buildings, students, community events, and notable individuals, architectural documents and blueprints, and other materials.
+Functioning as glimpses of time past, these collections uncover campus life and history through yearbooks, photographs of buildings, students, community events, and notable individuals, in addition to architectural documents and blueprints, and other materials.

 - Allegheny College Archives Digital Images Collection